exercism/haskell/exercises/isogram/README.md

 Examples of isograms:

-lumberjacks
+- lumberjacks
-background
+- background
-downstream
+- downstream

-The word isograms, however, is not an isogram, because the s repeats.
+The word *isograms*, however, is not an isogram, because the s repeats.

 ## Getting Started